STOP LAB CUTS

 Without congressional intervention this year, laboratories across the country will face tough decisions potentially reducing services offered to patients and curbing investment in the next generation of diagnostic tests.
 Physician offices may stop offering essential laboratory tests, and independent laboratories could be forced to close.
 These cuts will impact the most common laboratory tests in health care, including those used for the management of heart disease, diabetes, cancer, and many other common and complex health conditions.
 In short, these scheduled Medicare cuts will undermine laboratory infrastructure essential for day-to-day care and critical to public health emergencies, while also stifling investment to advance innovative new screening and diagnostic tests.

-Congress has acted on a bipartisan basis four times to “press the brakes” on harm caused by PAMA, and now is the time to put lab payment policy on the right trajectory for the long-term, with congressional action before the next round of cuts go into effect in January 2025.
-The outcome of these cuts is predictable: Delayed and disrupted care could lead to the worsening of health care status for at-risk and vulnerable seniors, ultimately resulting in higher costs for everyone, and undermining any potential cost-savings from uniform reimbursement.
+Congress has acted on a bipartisan basis five times to “press the brakes” on harm caused by PAMA, and now is the time to put lab payment policy on the right trajectory for the long-term, with congressional action before the next round of cuts go into effect in January 2026.
+The outcome of these cuts is predictable: Delayed and disrupted care could lead to the worsening of health care status for at-risk and vulnerable seniors.

 TAKE ACTION